joyrex2001/kubedock/README.md

 ## Service Account RBAC

 As a reference, the below role can be used to manage the permissions of the service account that is used to run kubedock in a cluster.
 The uncommented rules are the minimal permissions.
-Depending on use of `--pre-archive` and `--lock`, the additional (commented) rules are required as well.
+Depending on use of `--lock`, the additional (commented) rule is required as well.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1